dorukkolcak/dorukkolcak/README.md

 ### Doruk Kolçak
-Freshman at Bilkent University, Departmant of Computer Engineering
+Freshman at Bilkent University, Department of Computer Engineering

 <!--
 **dorukkolcak/dorukkolcak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.